Ilmc57/Nanofaux/README.md

 - I wsh the other stuff I "coded" in had a language color D:
 - if you are viewing my GitHub in light mode A) you should feel bad about yourself and B) im sorry my profile looks ugly with the black blobs right below this text 8)
 - I just realized my language stats only include public repos, not private ;(
+- Constantly looking for more efficient ways to store e621 files

 ---